schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 If you want recurring payments to be handled fully automatically by SPiD, you should look into [creating subscriptions](/endpoints/POST/product/) in SPiD.

-### When to use direct payment

-- Recurring payments
-- When you want to handle recurring logic yourself

 [Guide: Gettting started with direct payment](/getting-started-with-direct-payment/)